jvalteren/Seaside-Wiki/Seaside320Changelog.md

     * `WARegistry >> #keyFor:` has been removed
     * the session cache is unidirectional and no longer bidirectional
     * `Dictionary >> #valuesCollect:` has been removed
+  *  In Seaside 3.0, the argument of `addLoadScript:`,`addLoadScriptFirst:` may be a string.
+As from 3.1 it should always be a `JSObject` (sub)instance.
+This was not clearly documented when 3.1 was released, therefore we repeat this here.

 # Upgrading #
 We recommend loading the code into a new image.
 If that's not possible for you try the following procedure: